jcsmnt0/BubbleWrap.js/README.markdown

 The initial value of `obj.e` is `'default value of obj.e'`, and it can be assigned `null`, `undefined`, any `String`, or any `HTMLBodyElement` (a Firefox-specific type).
 Any assignment to `obj.e` will fail if the value being assigned to it is `'this string is not allowed'`, or if `obj.c` is false.

 ### f:
 `obj.f` is a function that doubles its input value.
-Any attempt to change its value will fail.
+Functions are constant by default, so `obj.f` can't be changed.

 ### g:
 `obj.g` is a constant with the value `Math.PI / 2`; it can't be assigned any other value.